emilbonnek/minimal-hn-clone/README.md

 ## Tools and Dependencies

-I have chosen to use Vite with React for this task.
-On top of React I have used Tanstack Router for type-safe routing including handling of query parameters as state.
-I have used Tanstack React query for fetching and caching the stories and authors.
-Tailwind CSS is used for styling.
-My solution is written in TypeScript, and I have used Valibot (a modern alternative to Zod) for runtime schema validation.
+I have chosen to use [Vite](https://vitejs.dev/) with [React](https://react.dev/) for this task.
+On top of React I have used [Tanstack Router](https://tanstack.com/router) for type-safe routing including handling of query parameters as state.
+I have used [Tanstack/React Query]() for fetching and caching the stories and authors.
+[Tailwind CSS](https://tailwindcss.com/) is used for styling.
+My solution is written in [TypeScript](https://www.typescriptlang.org/), and I have used [Valibot](https://valibot.dev/) (a modern alternative to Zod) for runtime schema validation.